danielhaden/danielhaden.github.io/about.md

   feature: banners/texture4.png
 ---

-I'm currently a developer/data manager in the Division of Infectious Diseases in the CU School of Medicine.
-Most of my work involves writing and maintaining secure,robust applications for handling electronic health record (EHRs).
+I'm a developer/data manager in the Division of Infectious Diseases at the CU School of Medicine.
+My work involves writing and maintaining secure,robust applications for handling electronic health record (EHRs).

-I'm also a second-year Ph.D. candidate in the CU Department of Computer Science (different campus).
-I've been a teaching assistant for courses in discrete mathematics and software engineering but I'm exclusively focused on research now.
+I'm a Ph.D candidate in computer science at CU.
+My research focuses on graph theory, computer networks, and network simulation.

 My research interests touch on topics in graph theory, computer networks, and simulation.
-I have a particular interest in network architecture and clean-slate design for the Internet.
 I'm currently working with Profs.
-[Ellen Gethner](http://cse.ucdenver.edu/~gethner/) and [Haadi Jafarian](http://cse.ucdenver.edu/~jafariah/) on deception strategies in cyber security.
+[Ellen Gethner](http://cse.ucdenver.edu/~gethner/) and [Haadi Jafarian](http://cse.ucdenver.edu/~jafariah/) on simulating DDoS-type network attacks and developing deception-based mitigation strategies for them.